Holonomy restrictions from the curvature operator of the second kind: Introduction

-If the curvature operator of the second kind is $N'$-nonnegative or $N'$-nonpositive for some $N'<N$, then the restricted holonomy of $(M,g)$ is $SO(n)$ or $(M,g)$ is flat. \end{maintheorem}
+If the curvature operator of the second kind is $N$-nonnegative or $N$-nonpositive for some $N<\frac{3n}{2}\frac{n+2}{n+4}$, then the restricted holonomy of $(M,g)$ is $SO(n)$ or $(M,g)$ is flat. \end{maintheorem}

-The theory of Diophantine equations implies that $N$ is only an integer for $n=0,2,8.$ In particular, in all other dimensions $\floor{N}$-nonnegativity or $\floor{N}$-nonpositivity of the curvature operator of the second kind implies that the restricted holonomy of $(M,g)$ is $SO(n)$ or $(M,g)$ is flat.
-In the case of K\"ahler manifolds we have
+The theory of Diophantine equations implies that $\frac{3n}{2}\frac{n+2}{n+4}$ is only an integer for $n=0,2,8.$ In particular, in all other dimensions $\floor{\frac{3n}{2}\frac{n+2}{n+4}}$-nonnegativity or $\floor{\frac{3n}{2}\frac{n+2}{n+4}}$-nonpositivity of the curvature operator of the second kind implies that the restricted holonomy of $(M,g)$ is $SO(n)$ or $(M,g)$ is flat.
+Theorems \ref{MainTheoremSOorTrivial} and \ref{MainTheoremEinstein} together give many new examples of spaces that do not have $N$-nonnegative and $N$-nonpositive curvature operator of the second kind.
+In particular, as a corollary of the proof of Theorem \ref{MainTheoremEinstein} we obtain the following statement for irreducible locally symmetric spaces.